SamFricker/LLM_Environment/README.md

 A small grid world where an LLM-controlled agent can move, look around, build up a partial map, find household objects, pick them up, and drop them in a bin.

 This was built for the Humanoid intern challenge.
-The main point is the harness: the LLM is placed inside an environment, receives a structured observation, picks primitive actions, and the simulator executes those actions.
+The LLM is placed inside an environment, receives a structured observation, picks primitive actions, and the simulator executes those actions.

 The final script is: